liartem/data_engineering_final_project/README.md

 # data_engineering_final_project
-`The final project from data engineering zoomcamp from DataTalksClub`
+`The final project is currently under development.
+The documentation will be added in some days`

 # Terraform (IaC)